BradHutchings/Mmojo-Server/deploy/300-Debian-Ubuntu-Pi/06-Control-Mmojo-Server.md

 ### About this Step
 **NEEDS TO BE EDITED TO STRIP OUT WSL SPECIFICS**

-This step has controls for choosing a mode, starting Mmojo Server, and stopping Mmojo Server.
+This step has controls for choosing a model, starting Mmojo Server, and stopping Mmojo Server.

 ---
 ### Choose a Model